If you’re using a Hario V60, as I am, then you already know it’s one of the cleanest and most expressive methods for brewing coffee.

 Think blackberry, blackcurrant, maybe even cranberry, depending on how you brew.

-I love using this when I want a cup with some zing.
-It’s complex, juicy, and surprisingly affordable for the quality:
+I love using this when I want a cup with a bit of zing.
+It's complex, juicy, and surprisingly affordable for the quality:

 Fresh Roasted Coffee, Kenya AA